 Where does the Congestion Charge apply?

-If you want to know where the Congestion Charge starts, download the Congestion Charge Zone map.
+To find out where the Congestion Charge in London starts, download the Congestion Charge Zone map or search by postcode on the TfL website.

-As you enter the zone, you will see a large letter "C" in a red circle.
+As you enter the Congestion Charge Zone, you will see a large letter "C" in a red circle on signs and painted on the road.

-London's congestion charge zone currently covers the following areas:
+London's Congestion Charge Zone covers the following areas:

 - City of London